 - Parsley - it's optional but adds a pop of freshness

-I strongly suggest using chicken thighs.
-They're more flavorful, and they're also way more forgiving when it comes to not overcooking them.
-I use boneless/skinless ones because they're easy, but you could definitely use bone-in ones and just remove the bones later.
-You can use chicken breasts if you wish, though.
+- They're more flavorful, and they're also way more forgiving when it comes to not overcooking them (use an instant read thermometer to check if they're done).
+I use boneless/skinless ones because they're easy, but you could definitely use bone-in ones and just remove them later.
+You can use chicken breasts if you wish, though!